Like any industry, the world of waste and recycling has its own key terminology and acronyms, and a “murf” is one of those.

-A MRF is an essential component of any city’s residential and commercial single-stream recycling program as more cities and municipalities across the United States have moved to single-stream recycling.
-In fact, a survey conducted by The Recycling Partnership in 2016 found that 82 percent of curbside recycling programs are now single-stream.
+An MRF is an essential component of any city’s residential and commercial single-stream recycling program as more cities and municipalities across the United States have moved to single-stream recycling.
+In fact, a survey conducted by The Recycling Partnership in 2016 found that 86 percent of curbside recycling programs are now single-stream.

-This shift toward single-stream is putting the onus on residents and business owners to sort their recyclables and has been proven to be a boon in terms of increasing the sheer quantity of recyclable materials actually being redirected, instead of trashed.
-A 2018 Harris Poll found that two-thirds of Americans agreed with the statement “if a product is not easy/convenient for me to recycle, I probably would not recycle it.”
+This shift toward single-stream is putting the onus on residents and business owners alike to sort their recyclables, and has been proven to be a boon in terms of increasing the sheer quantity of recyclable materials being diverted from landfills.
+A 2018 Harris Poll found that two-thirds of Americans agreed with the statement “If a product is not easy/convenient for me to recycle, I probably would not recycle it.”
 Which is to say, the job of a materials recovery facility is only going to get more important as time goes on.